 As you can see from the output, I have passed a filename from my current directory, which is a database, and it returns an absolute path to that directory and then the filename.

-To change the current directory in Python, use the os.chdir() method.
+To change the current directory in Python, you can use the os.chdir() method.

 Output